- Home

 - E-mail: cityclerk@concordnh.gov

-Voters completing this form have the choice of receiving their ballots by e-mail, mail, or fax.
+Voters completing this form have the choice of receiving their ballots by e-mail, mail.
 Depending on your circumstances, you will receive a full Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) ballot or a Federal Office Only UOCAVA ballot.

-If you receive your ballot by e-mail or fax, you will also be sent a UOCAVA oath and directions for completing and returning your ballot.
+If you receive your ballot by e-mail, you will also be sent a UOCAVA oath and directions for completing and returning your ballot.
 If you receive your ballot by mail, you will also be sent instructions, a UOCAVA Affidavit Envelope, and a Return Envelope.

 Ballots must be returned by mail regardless of how you received it.
 Please be sure to print "Absentee Ballot Enclosed" on your outer envelope.
 Shipping providers such as FedEx and UPS can be utilized.
 The ballot must be returned to the City Clerk’s Office by 5 p.m. on Election Day.